 Moreover, I’m no longer a journalist.
 Accordingly, I don’t have a beat, nor do I have any sort of professional or personal obligation to follow any particular subject (even though you can see that I sometimes do).
 In addition, as the name implies, this hobby has always been squeezed in around my real-life obligations, which are numerous.
 I couldn’t consistently cover even one subject if I wanted to.
 I’ve got a “Blog This” bookmark folder that has hundreds of entries in it, most of which I will never get around to blogging about.

 If you think there’s something I’d be interested in blogging about, feel free to shoot me a link.
 But phrase your email so as to refrain from implying any sense of obligation on my part.
-Telling me I “should” blog about X is likely to roust that part of my lizard brain whose knee-jerk response is, “[Expletive] you and [expletive] X; I don’t have to do [expletive]!”
+Saying, for example, “It would be cool if you blogged about X” is much more likely to work than telling me I “should” blog about X, because the latter is likely to roust that part of my lizard brain whose knee-jerk response is, “[Expletive] you and [expletive] X; I don’t have to do [expletive]!”
 And my non-lizard brain frequently has too much else to do but concur.

 E-mail welcome at lex dot alexander at gmail dot com